nasa/progpy/sphinx-config/prog_models_guide.rst

 Tips
 ----
 * To predict a certain partial :term:`state` (e.g., 50% SOH), create a new :term:`event` (e.g., 'SOH_50') override the event_state and threshold_met equations to also predict that additional state.
 * If you're only doing diagnostics without prognostics- just define a next_state equation with no change of :term:`state` and don't perform prediction.
-The :term:`state estimator` can still be used to estimate if any of the :term:`event`s have occured.
+The :term:`state estimator` can still be used to estimate if any of the :term:`events<event>` have occured.
-* Sudden :term:`event`s use a binary :term:`event state` (1=healthy, 0=failed).
+* Sudden :term:`event's<event>` use a binary :term:`event state` (1=healthy, 0=failed).
-* You can predict as many :term:`event`s as you would like, sometimes one :term:`event` must happen before another, in this case the :term:`event` occurance for :term:`event` 1 can be a part of the equation for :term:`event` 2 ('event 2': event_1 and [OTHER LOGIC]).
+* You can predict as many :term:`events<event>` as you would like, sometimes one :term:`event` must happen before another, in this case the :term:`event` occurance for event 1 can be a part of the equation for event 2 ('event 2': event_1 and [OTHER LOGIC]).